Fed could cut bond buys this summer, two policymakers say

 The U.S. Federal Reserve could reduce its massive bond-buying stimulus this summer, two top central bank policymakers said on Monday, although any such decision depends on continued improvement in the economy.

-Dialing back the Fed's current $85 billion monthly purchases of Treasuries and mortgage-backed securities by September is conceivable "if we get some positive readings in the coming weeks," Atlanta Fed President Dennis Lockhart told BNN television in Canada.
+Dialing back the Fed's current $85 billion (55 billion pounds) monthly purchases of Treasuries and mortgage-backed securities by September is conceivable "if we get some positive readings in the coming weeks," Atlanta Fed President Dennis Lockhart told BNN television in Canada.
 "If we get some positive readings in the coming weeks."

 Lockhart said he is prepared to consider support for a reduction in bond buying "in the next three (Fed) meetings...
 I tend to be a little more cautious and say maybe in August or September or later in the year," he told Bloomberg Television in a separate interview.